markzegarelli/amplitude-dev-center-1/docs/experiment/general/data-model.md

 ## Deployments

 In Amplitude Experiment, a deployment serves a group of flags or experiments for use in an application.
 Deployments have an associated randomly generated **deployment key** which Experiment uses to identify the deployment and authorize requests to the evaluation servers.
+By default, the Amplitude project API key is created as a deployment.

 !!!info "Client vs Server Deployments"
     Deployments are either client or server deployments.
 Only server deployments can use flag configs for [local evaluation](./evaluation/local-evaluation.md).
 Don't share or make flag configs public.